surendranb/infinite-react/README.md

 ### 6. Start Learning

 *   Open your deployed application on Netlify.
-*   Sign in with your Google account (that matches the domain you authorised)
+*   Sign in with your Google account (that matches the domain you authorized)
 *   Start learning by entering a topic, selecting a level, and answering questions!

 ## Contributing